 In addition to this – bring some hand sanitizer.

-And finally for you older folk or just simply those who don’t want to get out of their tent at 3 in the morning – you can consider bringing a pee bottle.
-The backpacking favorite seems to be a well marked Gatorade bottle, as they have a wide mouth.
-Just make sure to be a good aim and secure the lid really well afterwards.
+And finally, for you older folk or just simply those who don’t want to get out of their tent at 3 in the morning – you can consider bringing a pee bottle.
+The backpacking favorite seems to be a well-marked Gatorade bottle, as they have a wide mouth.
+Just make sure to be a good aim and secure the lid really well afterward.
 Also works well if the rather is terrible.
 The biggest downside of this is some of the best star shows you’ll see are when you get out of your tent in the middle of the night.